Year of Call: 2004

 He is specialist in cases involving violent crime, financial fraud, young offenders, sexual offences and prosecution work.

 He came to the bar after a successful career in the Financial Services industry.
 He now undertakes a variety of work defending and prosecuting in the Crown Court and is a CPS Level 4 Prosecutor.
+He is also recognised as a specialist at dealing with serious and sex crime.
 As winner of the Independent Financial Adviser of the Year award in 1999 he brought with him an in-depth understanding of the regulatory environment governing the financial services industry.

 His busy prosecution practice includes work on behalf of the Crown Prosecution Service, London Transport, London Probation Service, Local Authorities (prosecuting breaches of trading standards and health and safety) and the Civil Aviation Authority.